tompedals/beebole-2-heyupdate/README.md

 - Download [bbl2idt.sh](../blob/bbl2idt.sh) and put it anywhere
 - chmod +x bbl2idt.sh
-- Either:
 - Set up regular environment variables `BBL_TOKEN` and `IDT_TOKEN` to the values you retrieved above.
     The most convenient place to do this is in your .profile or .bash_profile.  e.g.: